plforacle/mysql-ai-chatbot-rag/introduction/introduction.md

 4. Build and Validate Sakila Pure RAG pipeline
-   - Lab 7: Build and deploy the Pure RAG pipeline (semantic search + `sys.ML_GENERATE()`)
+   - Lab 7: Build, deploy, and test the Pure RAG Application
-   - Lab 8: Test functionality and validate data privacy

 You may now proceed to the next lab.